These 30 Secrets Will Give You A Healthy and Happy Life No Matter What

 The extent to which you allow them to toss you is the extent to which you are not going to resolve whatever issues you face.

-Not only should you detoxify your system of sceptic and pessimistic tendencies, you should also stay away from external factors (mostly people) that bear the aura of these traits.
-Truth is one hardly works without the other close-by.
+Not only should you detoxify your system of skeptical and pessimistic tendencies, but you should also stay away from external factors (mostly people) that bear the aura of these traits.
+Truth is one hardly works without the other close by.